Tag: Mathias Method

 To build muscle it is important that you eat more nutrients and total calories than normal.
 With an increased nutrient intake along with increased activity levels, your body will be able to grow more muscle and raise your Basal Metabolic Rate.

-How To Decrease Your Metabolic Rate:
+How To Decrease Your Metabolic Rate

 To decrease your metabolic rate you must do the opposite; decreasing activity levels and consuming fewer nutrients.
 This will make it easier for your body to gain weight while decreasing its ability to lose weight.